Boxing: Fight night in the Bronx, Part 1

 My lifetime exposure to the sport of boxing has been limited, mostly by my own lack of interest.

+There was an evening of Golden Gloves bouts in a church basement in upper Manhattan, sometime in the ‘80s.
 I liked the rowdy, colorful crowd, and the noir-ish vibe of the whole thing—but not quite enough to attend another fight for the next decade or so.

+Then there was the second Julio Cesar Chavez-Meldrick Taylor battle, 1994—my buddy and I flew to Las Vegas to see it.
 But for me, the fight was secondary to the Vegas scene; I never understood the drama of that contest, and did not even remember who won, until some recent reading filled in the gaps.

-Rocky films, of course, and I go back often to the best New York City movie ever made, Jimmy Cagney’s boxing-themed City for Conquest.
+I’ve seen some of the Rocky films, of course, and I go back often to the best New York City movie ever made, Jimmy Cagney’s boxing-themed City for Conquest.
 And what writer wouldn’t love Pete Hamill’s fine novel Flesh and Blood, an arresting blend of memorable characters, boxing and incest.
 But that’s about it.
 And so my overall impression of boxing remained this: Two high-school dropouts put on some padded gloves and pummel each other until one falls down.

 But it's difficult to get to know Arlene Schulman, as I've been fortunate enough to do, without developing at least a dollop of curiosity about the sport a 19th-century Englishman called "the sweet science of bruising."
 Arlene, a talented photographer and writer, spent a good part of her career chronicling boxing and boxers (she blogs here by the way).